ThawThuHan/three-tier-web-app-terraform/README.md

 - **Infrastructure as Code**: Infrastructure is described using a high-level configuration syntax.
 This allows a blueprint of your datacenter to be versioned and treated as you would any other code.
 Additionally, infrastructure can be shared and re-used.

 - **Execution Plans**: Terraform has a "planning" step where it generates an execution plan.
-The execution plan shows what Terraform will do when you call apply.
+The execution plan shows what Terraform will do when you call to apply.
 This lets you avoid any surprises when Terraform manipulates infrastructure.

 - **Resource Graph**: Terraform builds a graph of all your resources, and parallelizes the creation and modification of any non-dependent resources.
 Because of this, Terraform builds infrastructure as efficiently as possible, and operators get insight into dependencies in their infrastructure.